-Do you need to avoid the points associated with your speeding ticket?
-In Nelson, Ohio, most speeding tickets result in anywhere from 2 to 6 points on your driving record.
-Auto insurance companies will increase your premium based on the number of points on your driving record.
-If you get 12 points the Ohio Bureau of Motor Vehicles will suspend your license.
+We will help you avoid the points associated with your speeding ticket.
+In Nelson, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
+Most car insurance companies will increase your premium as the points on your driving record increase.
+The BMV will suspend your license once you get 12 points.

 Speeding Ticket Points in Nelson, Ohio

-Contact a Speeding Ticket Attorney in Nelson today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Defense Lawyer in Nelson today to discuss the possible penalties associated with your speeding ticket.

 Beware of Increased Speeding Ticket Penalties

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example: